lzontar/GrafMuvi/docs/Construction_tools.md

 [pm2](https://pm2.keymetrics.io/) is an advanced, production daemon process manager for Node.js.
 It ensures to keep our application online and it can do it forever.
 It provides monitorization over all the processes that are open using *pm2* and easy reloading of applications in production phase.
 ### Heroku
 [Heroku](https://www.heroku.com/) is a cloud PaaS (platform as a service).
 PaaS is one of cloud computing services, that provides a platform, where customers can develop, run and manage applications.
 In our project we will use for deployment.
 Using [GrapheneDB](https://www.graphenedb.com/) Heroku Add-on we will also deploy our Neo4j database.
+### Docker
+Using *containers* can be very beneficial, because it can remove bugs, which may be created due to differences in environment.
+One of the tools to create, deploy and run applications using containers is [Docker](https://www.docker.com/).
+It's a set of Platform as a Service (PaaS) products, which rely on the use of OS-level containerization.
 ### Microsoft Azure
 We want this project to have a cloud infrastructure and we will use [Microsoft Azure](https://azure.microsoft.com/en-us/) to implement it.